omersengul1/instagram-better-controls/README.md

 ## What it does

-- **Seek bar** on Reels, feed/post videos, and Stories.
+- Seek bar on Reels, feed/post videos, and Stories.
-- **Keep** on videos: after an on-page confirmation, Chrome asks for the `downloads` permission and a Save As location.
+- Keep on videos: after an on-page confirmation, Chrome asks for the `downloads` permission and a Save As location.
 Only `cdninstagram.com` / `fbcdn.net` HTTPS URLs are fetched.
+- Fullscreen videos
+- Enable Rightclick

 ## Store submission